Coverdale–Page: Background

 After completing the Liquor & Poker World Tour in September 1990, vocalist David Coverdale decided to put his band Whitesnake on indefinite hold, wanting to take a break from the music industry.
 Led Zeppelin guitarist Jimmy Page, meanwhile, had been working on the Led Zeppelin Remasters, which led to discussion with singer Robert Plant and bassist John Paul Jones about a potential reunion.
 Though initially interested, Plant decided to back out, feeling that a reunion might "put his solo career at risk".
-Wanting to work on new music, Page then began looking for a new collaborator.
+Page then began looking for a new collaborator.
 As both he and Coverdale were signed to Geffen Records, A&R executive John Kalodner suggested them working together.
 The idea was submitted to Coverdale and Page in January 1991.
 While the two had met many times in passing, they did not know each other well.
 Still, both parties were interested, thus a meeting was scheduled.

 Coverdale and Page met at the Ritz-Carlton Hotel in New York at the end of March 1991.
 The two got along well with one another and while on a walk in Manhattan, they apparently stopped traffic with onlookers asking if a collaboration was in the works.
 Coverdale and Page agreed to take the project slowly, first making sure they could actually write songs together.
-The two then met up for a writing session at Lake Tahoe, Coverdale's residence.
-Within the first day they had written "Absolution Blues" together.
+The two met up for a writing session at Lake Tahoe, Coverdale's residence, and within the first day they had written their first song together.
 From there, Coverdale and Page continued writing, eventually relocating to Barbados at Page's suggestion.
 The two were later joined by drummer Denny Carmassi and bassist Ricky Phillips to flesh out the songs; these rehearsals lasted for several months.
 Coverdale and Page made their first public appearance together in May 1991, when they joined Poison onstage in Reno for a rendition of Led Zeppelin's "Rock and Roll" (1971).